 This of course is a great question.

 An Instant Pot DUO Plus is under $130.00.
-However, the Instant Pot Company does give deep discounts on certain units throughout the year.
+However, the Instant Pot Company runs sales on certain units throughout the year.

-The everyday price of the Mealthy MultiPot on Amazon, which comes with a large steamer basket, extra silicone ring and silicone mitts is under $100.00.
-You can also head over to Mealthy.com and get the same package for under $95.00 with two day free shipping.
+The every day price of Mealthy MultiPot (which comes with the large steamer basket, extra sealing ring and silicone mitts) on Amazon is under $100 for this huge package.
+You can also head over to Mealthy.com and get the same package for under $95.00 with two day free shipping!!!!